skalarproduktraum/phd-thesis/chapters/scenery.md

 In the chapters before, we have highlighted the needs of systems biology for flexible ways of harnessing human-computer interaction, high-fidelity, customisable visualisations, and reproducibility.

-In order to address these needs, we have chosen to develop our own visualisation framework: _scenery_, enabling prototyping and the delivery of multimodal, customisable, and interactive scientific visualisations, running on top of the Java Virtual Machine (JavaVM/JVM). scenery can be used on both desktop machines, and on clustered setups, such as the ones commonly used for CAVE systems or Powerwalls.
+In order to address these needs, we have chosen to develop our own visualisation framework: _scenery_, enabling prototyping and the delivery of multimodal, customisable, and interactive scientific visualisations, running on top of the Java Virtual Machine (JavaVM/JVM). scenery can be used on both desktop machines, and on distributed setups, such as the ones commonly used for CAVE systems or Powerwalls.

 In this chapter, we are going to introduce the framework, starting with the development of ClearVolume which later ignited the development of scenery.
 Subsequently, we outline the exact design goals and decisions made along the way, and compare scenery to existing frameworks and related works, followed by a high-level description of its components.